Baclofen Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Volunteer placement

 The cost of a sober living home will vary depending on its location, amenities, rooming options, and recovery support services offered.
 However, most often, payment is collected monthly like rent.

 Aftercare is designed to support sober people who have already completed detox and rehab and are looking for continued support as they re-enter society as a sober individual.
 People who are recovering from baclofen addiction may find aftercare to be particularly helpful in warding off relapse and coping with high-risk situations or triggers in early recovery.

 Each aftercare session is hosted in a safe, clinical environment and within a group setting.
 Groups are led by a licensed counselor or therapist and discussion often revolves around the daily struggles of sobriety, strategies for dealing with them, and encouraging progress shared by group members.

-If you or a loved one is struggling with baclofen abuse or addiction, don’t wait any longer to get help.
+If you or a loved one is struggling with baclofen addiction, don’t wait any longer to get help.
 The caring and professional staff at Nova Recovery Center is here to help.
-Just call (512) 605-2955 to start your treatment today.
+Just call (888) 343-1967 to start your baclofen treatment today.

 100% Confidential Guarantee